László Bodnár

-László Bodnár ([ˈlaːsloː ˈbodnaːr]; born 25 February 1979) is a Hungarian former professional football who played as a right back for clubs in Hungary, Ukraine, the Netherlands and Austria.
+László Bodnár ([ˈlaːsloː ˈbodnaːr]; born 25 February 1979) is a Hungarian former professional footballer who played as a right back for clubs in Hungary, Ukraine, the Netherlands and Austria.
 He made 45 appearances for the Hungary national team.

 Personal life

 Bodnár was born in Mátészalka.
 On 28 August 2009, he caused a fatal road accident which killing a cyclist.
 He was found guilty for speeding and was given a one-year prison sentence which was suspended for a one-year probation.
 He was also to pay a €1000 fine.